-As a religious scholar and Christian, it is very important to know the history of the Jewish people which Christianity descended, and on this post we are going to look at Israel and Judah split.
+As a religious scholar and Christian, it is very important to know the history of the Jewish people from which Christianity descended, and in this post, we are going to look at Israel and Judah split.

 King David founded the kingdom.